+1. General

-- 1. General - a.
-Hazen Williams Friction Coefficient C = 80, higher C coefficient may be used for new mains only upon approval by the City Austin Water (AW) with sufficient documentation to show effects of long-term use. - b.
+- a.
+Hazen Williams Friction Coefficient C = 80, higher C coefficient may be used for new mains only upon approval by the City with sufficient documentation to show effects of long-term use. - b.
 Average day demand = 200 gal/person/day. - c.
 Peak day demand = 530 gal/person/day. - d.
 Peak hour demand = 900 gal/person/day. - e.
-If the maximum static pressure exceeds 80 psi, a pressure-reducing valve (PRV) will be required on the property owner's side of the water meter and should be shown on the plan view.
 Pressure reducing valves (PRV), as required by the plumbing code, that are to be installed outside of the footprint of a building must be illustrated and identified on site utility plans and must be located on private property outside of any public utility easements. - f.
-Minimum operating pressure is 50 psi at the highest elevation meter location using average day demand. - 2.
-Peak Hour Demand Requirements - a.
+Minimum operating pressure is 50 psi at the highest elevation meter location using average day demand.

+2. Peak Hour Demand Requirements

+- a.
 The maximum allowable velocity shall not exceed 5 feet per second (fps). - b.
-The minimum pressure at any point in the affected pressure zone must not be less than 35 psi. - 3.
-Emergency Demand Requirements - a.
-Emergency demands are considered to be fire flow requirement plus peak day demands. - Fire flow requirements (flow rate and duration) will be determined in accordance with the City of Austin Fire Code and associated rules under Chapter 25-12 Article 7.
-Where the City of Austin Fire Code does not apply, the fire flow requirement (flow rate and duration) will be determined by the regulating fire department.
+The minimum pressure at any point in the affected pressure zone must not be less than 35 psi.

+3. Emergency Demand Requirements

+- a.
+Emergency demands are considered to be fire flow requirement plus peak day demands. - b.
+Fire flow requirements (flow rate and duration) will be determined in accordance with the City of Austin Fire Code and associated rules under Chapter 25-12 Article 7.
+Where the City of Austin Fire Code does not apply, the fire flow requirement (flow rate and

-- c.
+- duration) will be determined by the regulating fire department. - c.
 The maximum allowable velocity shall not exceed 10 fps. - d.
 The minimum residual pressure at any point in the affected pressure zone at peak day plus fire flow must not be less than 20 psi. - e.
 Required fire pumps, for high-rise buildings, as defined in the building code, shall be supplied by connections to a minimum of two water mains.
 The domestic water line will be allowed off one of the fire lines.
 Domestic water lines must be metered either after the fire line or along the fire line that includes the domestic water line.
 Separate supply piping shall be provided between each connection to the water main and the pumps.
 Each connection and the supply piping between the connection and the pumps shall be sized to supply the flow and pressure required for the pumps to operate.